OlaPietka/MiniGolf/README.md

 # MiniGolf
-Simple mini golf game using pygame
+Simple mini golf game using pygame and implemented phycis engine

+This project was just an exercise to learn how to implement own physics engine.

 ### Level themes
 #### Easy: